meshery/meshery/docs/pages/guides/tutorials/Importing_HelmCharts_into _Meshery.md

 ### Importing Dapr Helm Chart to Meshery playground

-1. Open the Meshery playground.
+1. Open the Meshery playground
+## Note
+   Access to the _Meshery Playground_.
+If you don't have an account, sign up at [Meshery Playground](https://play.meshery.io/).

 2. On the right side, click on the upward arrow symbol to import designs into  Meshery
    ![Import](./screenshots/H5.png)